 Jedi sticker in 2007 Jediism is a nontheistic new religious movement based on the philosophical and spiritual ideas of the Jedi as depicted in Star Wars media.
 History Although inspired by elements of Star Wars, Jediism has no founder or central structure.
 Early websites dedicated to drawing a belief system from the Star Wars films were "The Jedi Religion" and "Jediism".
 These websites cited the Jedi code, consisting of 21 maxims, as the starting point for a "real Jedi" belief system.
 Jediism

-Religious symbols in clock-wise order: Judaism, Christianity, Islam, Baha'i, Taoism, Hinduism, Buddhism, Sikhism, Philippine mythology, Rodnoveri, Celtic pagan, Heathenism, Semitic pagan, Wicca, Kemetism, Hellenic pagan, Roman pagan.
+Religious symbols in clock-wise order: Judaism, Christianity, Islam, Baha'i, Hinduism, Taoism, Buddhism, Sikhism, Rodnoveri, Celtic pagan, Heathenism, Semitic pagan, Wicca, Kemetism, Hellenic pagan, Roman pagan.
 Abrahamic religions A group of monotheistic traditions sometimes grouped with one another for comparative purposes, because all refer to a patriarch named Abraham.
 Babism

 Pantheism is the belief that the universe (or nature as the totality of everything) is identical with divinity, or that everything composes an all-encompassing, immanent God.
 Pantheists thus do not believe in a distinct personal or anthropomorphic god.
 Some Eastern religions are considered to be pantheistically inclined.
 Definitions Pantheism is derived from the Greek roots pan (meaning "all") and theos (meaning "God").
 There are a variety of definitions of pantheism.
 Some consider it a theological and philosophical position concerning God.:p.8

 Meher Baba Meher Baba (25 February 1894 – 31 January 1969), born Merwan Sheriar Irani, was an Indian spiritual master who said he was the Avatar, God in human form.
 Merwan Sheriar Irani was born in 1894 in Pune, India to Zoroastrian parents.
 At the age of 19, he began a seven-year spiritual transformation.
 During this time he contacted five spiritual masters before beginning his own mission and gathering his own disciples in early 1922, at the age of 27.

 The Juche Idea, sometimes spelled Chuch'e (Chosŏn'gŭl: 주체; hancha: 主體; Korean pronunciation: [tɕutɕʰe]), is a political thesis formed by Kim Il-sung that states that the Korean masses are the masters of the country's development.
 From the 1950s to the 1970s, Kim and other party theorists such as Hwang Jang-yop elaborated the Juche Idea into a set of principles that the government uses to justify its policy decisions.
 Among these are a strong military posture and reliance on Korean national resources.
 Juche has been accused of being a form of political religion despite its formal commitment to state atheism.
 Etymology Juche

 According to this system, the chief difference between the three traditional schools, or ways, and the fourth way is that "they are permanent forms which have survived throughout history mostly unchanged, and are based on religion.
 Where schools of yogis, monks or fakirs exist, they are barely distinguishable from religious schools.
 The fourth way differs in that it is not a permanent way.
 It has no specific forms or institutions and comes and goes controlled by some particular laws of its own."
 It always has some work of a specific import, and

 The Eckankar "EK" symbol Temple of ECK, Chanhassen, Minnesota Eckankar was organized as a religious movement by Paul Twitchell in 1965.
 Eckankar